Ramandeepmehra/Assignment-Advance-Regression/README.md

 >
 > The project contains:
 > - Data Analysis notebook
-> - A folder containing images used (Visualisations are my own, picture is from Unsplash)
 > - The data set `train.csv`
 > - The data dictionary `datainfo.txt`
 > - Answers to the Subjective Questions in pdf format `SubjectiveQuestions.pdf`